enigmosity/learn-aws/developer-associate/exam-questions.md

     2. KMS method using 'AWS managed key'
 - Dynamo streams allow Lambda functions to trigger on database modifications.
 Enable streams, associate the stream ARN with a Lambda function, and immediately after the table is modified, a record appears in the stream.
 Lambda polls the stream for records and invokes synchronously.
 - *BatchGetItem* API allows you to pass multiple partitions key values in a single request, so you can then query for multiple items at once
+- *HTTP 400 indicates problem with the request* (authentication failure, missing required parameters, or exceeding a table's provisioned throughput).
+Will have to resolve issue in application, and resubmit to DynamoDB

 ### DAX